junfanz1/junfanz1.github.io/_posts/2021-04-22-Machine-Learning-Algorithmic-Trading-Notes.md

 ## 10.3.
 Bayesian Model Diagnostics

 PyMC3 has `pm.summary()`.
-Highest posterior density (HPD) estimate the min width credible interval [^2] and is computed at 95% level. $\hat{R}$ is Gelman-Rubin statstic, checks convergence by comparing variance between chains to variance within each chain.
-If sampler converged, these variances should be identical and the statistics $\approx$ 1.
+Highest posterior density (HPD) estimate the min width credible interval [^2] and is computed at 95% level. $$\hat{R}$$ is Gelman-Rubin statstic, checks convergence by comparing variance between chains to variance within each chain.
+If sampler converged, these variances should be identical and the statistics $$\approx$$ 1.

 [^2]: Credible intervals is the Bayesian counterpart of confidence intervals, as percentiles of the trace.
 See figure 10.8.